 1. Always keep your dog on a leash when hiking.
 This will help ensure their safety and prevent them from getting into potentially dangerous situations.

-2. Be sure to bring plenty of water and food for your dog, as they will need regular breaks during the hike to stay hydrated and energized.
+2. Be sure to bring plenty of water and food for your dog.
+They will need regular breaks during the hike to stay hydrated and energized.

-3. Be sure to pay attention to your dog’s behavior and signs of fatigue.
+3. Pay attention to your dog’s behavior and signs of fatigue.
 This can help you be better prepared for rest stops or turns around if necessary.

-4. If you have a dog that is prone to overheating, consider bringing cooling products such as a cooling vest or pack, or even some frozen supplies like water bottles or ice cubes.
+4. If you have a dog that is prone to overheating, consider bringing cooling products such as a cooling vest, collar or pack, or even some frozen supplies like water bottles or ice cubes.

 5. Make sure to pack a dog specific first aid kit for your four legged companion.
 Not sure what to pack for your dog?
 Don’t worry, we have you covered!
 Check out our first aid for dogs here.

-Whether you are a dog owner who enjoys hiking, or you are just looking to pick up a new dog leash for your dog, there are many great options out there for dog leashes for hiking.
-Whether you choose the standard dog leash, the longer training leash, hands-free dog leash, or the retractable dog leash be sure to find one that is best suited for your dog’s needs and your hiking style.
+The above are my top picks for best hiking leash.
+Whether you choose the traditional leash, the longer dog training leash or the hands-free dog leash be sure to find one that is best suited for your dog’s needs and your hiking style.
 With the right dog leash, you and your dog can enjoy many great adventures outdoors together!

-The post Finding A Dog Leash For Hiking appeared first on The Fat Girl Hiking.
+The post Best Dog Leashes For Hiking Adventures With Your Dogs appeared first on The Fat Girl Hiking.

 ]]>